Darkoum Moroccan Canteen

 Le Zerda Café

-Among the first North African restaurants in Paris, Le Zerda Café is an unmissable figure of oriental couscous.
-Jaffar Achour and his son Aladdin (you can't make that up!) work together to ensure their customers have the best experience possible.
-An example?
-They steam their semolina and then sieve it to give it lightness before pouring a broth made with 3 different meats to enhance its flavor.
-A restaurant for big appetites and gourmets, but be careful with the post-meal nap!
+Among the first North African restaurants to settle in Paris, Le Zerda Café is an essential spot for oriental couscous.
+Jaffar Achour and his son Aladdin (yes, that’s his name!) work together to ensure their customers have the best experience possible.
+One example?
+They carefully steam their semolina and then sift it to give it a light texture before drenching it in a broth made of 3 different meats to add the perfect flavor.
+A restaurant for the hungry and the foodies, but watch out for that post-meal snooze!

 Voir cette publication sur Instagram